This week’s blog post could only be possibly described by exactly one hashtag:

 covercomponent. (just change the component name, the configurations are compatible)

 Thanks all for sticking with me to the end.
 I’ll be taking over a lot of Paulus’s (@balloob) work while he is gone, but as I said, don’t worry because he’ll be back well before 0.28.0 comes out.
 Hopefully you didn’t find this jovial blog post too jarring from our standard style, I just wrote a lot of this at 2am after being awake for almost 20 hours, so I’m a little loopy hahaha 😴.

 Also, thanks as always to our developer contributors, documentation contributors, but most of all our users!
 This would’ve just been a script that Paulus (@balloob) used to control his lights at home if we didn’t have your enthusiasm.

-Feel free to let me know what you thought of this blog post and release on Gitter or my Twitter, or even the Home Assistant Twitter.
+Feel free to let me know what you thought of this blog post and release on Discord or my Twitter, or even the Home Assistant Twitter.
 Did I mention we have a brand new Facebook page that you should absolutely Like?
 There’s a convenient Facebook Like and Twitter follow button right on the sidebar.

 I almost forgot about your 🎁 for reading all the way to here: a 🍪!
 Hope you enjoy it in good health 😄.

 Talk to you soon on Discord and in your pull request comments!

 (p.s.
 To those of you that scrolled directly to the bottom to get your present, just know that you didn’t earn it like the others did. 😄)